What is a mental health emergency?

 - Thoughts of suicide or wanting to hurt yourself in some way

-- Violent or extremely disruptive behavior, such as threats to other people, feelings of hostility and anger, or homicidal thoughts
+- Violent or highly disruptive behavior, such as threats to other people, feelings of hostility and anger, or homicidal thoughts

 - Engaging in arguments or assaults